DerKevinRiehl/replication_ramp_metering_rl_2020_zhou/README.md

 python benchmark_controllers.py
 ```

 This will run the no-control simulation, the ALINEA 1D sweep (111 values of K_R), and the PI-ALINEA 2D grid search (111 × 111 combinations of K_R and K_P).
 Runtime is approximately 20–30 minutes.
-All results figures are saved to a `pi_alinea_results/` subfolder and the two CSV result tables are saved automatically.
+All result figures are saved to a `benchmark_controllers_results/` subfolder and the two CSV result tables are saved automatically.

 ### RL Training